jcwangxp/Crossline/README.md

 Crossline supports multiple line edit mode like readline.
 If you input a very long line and then you want to edit some part many lines above, it's not convenient to move to the position quickly even with Ctrl+Left.
 I used to copy input text to a GUI editor like notepad++, then edit and copy back.

-To move quickly in multiple lines, I implemented a multiple line edit mode like other editors and reuse the `Up` `Down` key to move between lines quickly.
-To keep the original history shortcuts, the key behavior will behave as  following.
+To move quickly in multiple lines, I implemented a multiple line edit mode like other editors and can use `Ctrl/Alt+Up` `Ctrl/Alt+Down` to move between lines quickly.
+You can also use `Up` `Down` key and to keep the original history shortcuts, the key behavior will behave as following:

 * For single line, `Up` `Down` key are history shortcuts.
 * In first line of multiple lines, `Down` key will move to below line, `Up` key will fetch previous history.